The idea behind inbreedR is to provide a consistent

 individual’s inbreeding coefficient drawn from the beta distribution.

-argument specifies the g2 formula to use.
+The type argument specifies the \(g_2\) formula to use.
 With

 possible.
 However, bear in mind that the function creates independent